Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongIngressRoute contains KongIngress route configuration
+KongIngressRoute contains KongIngress route configuration.
+It contains the subset of `go-kong.kong.Route` fields supported by `kongstate.Route.overrideByKongIngress`.

 _Appears in:_
 - [KongIngress](#kongingress)